GE ties up with Qualcomm, Apple in new lighting business bet

 "LEDs plus software, it helps GE continue its Industrial Internet expansion and I think the lighting business has a big role in GE's future because of that," Comstock said.

-Along with traditional lighting manufacturers, the "intelligent lighting" market is drawing companies that manage other building controls such as Honeywell, and start-ups focused on lighting controls, according to Jesse Foote, analyst at Navigant Research.
+Along with traditional lighting manufacturers, the "intelligent lighting" market is drawing companies that manage other building controls such as Honeywell(HON.N), and start-ups focussed on lighting controls, according to Jesse Foote, analyst at Navigant Research.

 "There are so many kinds of companies getting into the space," Foote said.